gmac/shopify_custom_data_graphql/README.md

 ### 2. Transform requests

-In order to actually send the above query to the Shopify Admin API, we need to transform it into a native query structure.
-The [`RequestTransfomer`](./lib/request_transformer.rb) automates this, and the transformed query can be processed once and used repeatedly with no subsequent request overhead:
+In order to send the above query to the Shopify Admin API, we need to transform it into a native query structure.
+The [`RequestTransfomer`](./lib/request_transformer.rb) automates this.
+The transformed query can be computed once during development, cached, and used repeatedly in production with no request overhead:

 ```graphql
 query GetProduct($id: ID!) {